Environmental Impact Assessment Ordinance

 2.2 A baseline study shall be conducted

-1. to compile a comprehensive inventory of places, buildings, sites and structures of architectural, archaeological and historical value within the proposed project area; and
+- to compile an inventory of all known places, buildings, sites and structures of architectural, archaeological and historical value within the proposed project area; and

 Methodology